ryanberger2/shine_heroku/README.md

 This has all been added in the `shine.sql` file

 ## 4. Figure out how to get a classroom's worth of students
-Adding all the routing logic to `server.js` for now.
+Added all the routing logic to `server.js` for now.

 ## 5. Make a form to create a new student
   As a user,